Technigo/project-labyrinth/README.md

 # Project Labyrinth

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+The assignment consisted of creating an app which retrieves a list of actions from the backend and presents them to the user as interactable items.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+We used pair-programming for the whole developement and didn´t split up the tasks at all, that was fun to try.
+We learned alot about the technical parts of communicating and coding via distance.
+If we had more time we would have added different pictures for different directions in the maze and used redux to store a history of what the player has done.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+See what it's all about: https://theevenmoreabsolutebestfoxes.netlify.app/